ActiumDev/dcs-server-wine/README.md

 ~/.wine/drive_c/install_srs.sh
 ```

-Via VNC: Watch the DCS Updater progress through the installation and confirm
+Via VNC: Watch the DCS updater progress through the installation and confirm
 the final success message.
 The DCS server will start automatically.
 When shown
 the "DCS Login" window, enter your credentials (best practice: use separate
 server account with [purchases restricted](https://forum.dcs.world/topic/338207-restrict-purchases-on-server-account-option/#comment-5347613))